tencent cloud

 Cluster Types

-EMR supports six cluster types and their respective use cases and defines five node types.
+Elastic MapReduce (EMR) supports various cluster types and corresponding application scenarios, and defines 5 node types.
 Different cluster types and their respective use cases support different node types, number of deployed nodes, and deployed services.
 You can select the most appropriate cluster type and use case based on your business needs when creating a cluster.

 Cluster Type Description